Deducteam/TranslationTemplates/README.md

 ## Examples

 You can find several examples of theory morphisms, logical relations and theory embeddings in the folder `examples`.
 These examples include:
+- theory morphisms between the multiplicative group and the divisible group,
-- a theory morphism between different subsets of connectives
+- a theory morphism from classical logic to intuitionistic logic,
-- a theory morphism and logical relation from the Church to the Curry encoding
+- a theory morphism from deduction-style to computation-style,
-- a theory embedding of natural numbers into integers
+- a theory morphism between different subsets of connectives,
-- a theory morphism from classical logic to intuitionistic logic
+- a theory morphism from hard-sorted logic to soft-sorted logic,
-- a theory morphism from deduction to computation
+- a theory morphism from soft-sorted logic to unsorted logic,
-- a theory embedding of sorted logic into unsorted logic.
+- a theory morphism from natural numbers to integers,
+- a theory morphism and logical relation from the Church to the Curry encoding.

 ## References